 - Marinated Tomatoes and Feta Dip Recipe Recipe

 If you didn’t already know, we’re huge fans of whipped feta.
 With options like whipped feta with roasted olives, whipped feta cheese pizza, and whipped feta with roasted peppers, there’s a recipe to fit all your needs!

 So, when we found ourselves with an abundance of summer tomatoes, we knew just what to do and created this marinated tomatoes and feta dip!
-It’s sweet, savory, tangy, and refreshing all at once for a snack or appetizer that will make your tastebuds sing.
+Sweet, savory, tangy, and refreshingly satisfying, it’s a snack or appetizer that hits all the right notes.